aditya555-gif/Alias-AI/README.md

 ## Current Limitations

-- No response streaming
+- I have not added streaming responses yet
-- RAG was planned but never implemented
+- RAG was planned but not implemented because I shifted my focus to Java backend development
 - Supports one local model at a time

 ---